-Figure 12 The manifold pressure/fuel flow gauge and tachometer.
+Figure 5.12 The manifold pressure/fuel flow gauge and tachometer.

 The power instrument is the tachometer in a fixed-pitch propeller airplane and the manifold pressure/tachometer combination in a controllable prop airplane.
-The tachometer measures the speed of the engine in revolutions per minute (rpm).
+The tachometer measures the speed of the propeller in revolutions per minute (rpm).
 The hours of operation are indicated on the number dial at the center of the tachometer.
 Tach time is measured by the number of engine revolutions, not by elapsed time, so an hour of engine time may not equal an hour of clock time.
 Only near the cruise setting will the two be equal.
 At slower speeds, the tach time is slower than the clock time, and vice versa.

 The manifold pressure gauge measures the pressure inside the engine intake manifold.
 This gauge shows standard atmospheric pressure (about 30") with the engine off.
-At full throttle, the manifold pressure in the non-turbocharged engine will be slightly lower than the ambient pressure.
-At a constant throttle setting, the manifold pressure decreases with each 1,000 feet of elevation gain, just like atmospheric pressure.
+At full throttle, the manifold pressure in the nonturbocharged engine will be slightly lower than the ambient pressure.
+At a constant throttle setting, the manifold pressure decreases approximately 1" per 1,000 feet of altitude.